ill-serve-soup-2/ill-serve-soup-2-backend/README.md

 #### GET

-Returns a JSON object with the entire locations list.
+Returns a JSON object with the list of locations that need volunteers.
 User must be logged in to access.

 Success: Returns a status of 200 and a JSON object containing all of the locations.